This post and its photos may contain affiliate links, view our disclosure policy.

-This 1928 theatre had fallen into some serious disrepair and hasn’t operated as a full-time theater for many years.
-All that is in the process of changing as the theatre is receiving a complete renovation (oh how I would love to do a ghost investigation there during construction).
+This 1928 theatre had fallen into some serious disrepair and hadn’t operated as a full-time theater for many years.
+All that changed when they reopened the fully renovated theater in 2022

-Set to open late fall or early winter the theater will be bring arts and culture to the 515-seat auditorium with both live and filmed events.
+The theatre is bringing arts and culture events to the 515-seat auditorium with both live and filmed events.